 11.2 WiseFlow and other providers of digital exam systems

-The basis for processing personal data in connection with digital exams is our legal obligation, with a supplementary legal basis in §3(9) and §3(10) of the Universities and University Colleges Act, and §21 and §22 of the Tertiary Vocational Education Act.
+The basis for processing personal data in connection with digital exams is our legal obligation (Article 1 e GDPR), with a supplementary legal basis in §3(9) and §3(10) of the Universities and University Colleges Act, and §21 and §22 of the Tertiary Vocational Education Act.

 At Kristiania, we use the digital exam system Wiseflow for a number of exams.
 In order for you to complete a digital exam, we send personal data about you to UNIwise, which develops and operates the Wiseflow system.
 They will have access to this personal data: Feide-ID, graduate number, other exam data from FS, IP address.
-WISEflow collects all personal data from FS.
-In addition to WISEflow, Zoom is also used for digital oral exams.
-We use Zoom provided by Uninett AS in accordance with GDPR and Norwegian data protection legislation.
-Read more about Uninett’s Zoom here.
+Wiseflow collects all personal data from FS.
+WiseFlow is used for:

-You can read more about digital exams here: https://www.unit.no/tjenester/digital-eksamen.
+You can read more about digital exams here.

-Microsoft Office 365 is used for data storage for the college’s students and staff.
-The student can set up an integration with Microsoft Office 365 in Canvas, but no personal data is disclosed from Canvas to this system.
-Read more about Microsoft Office 365 here.
+Microsoft 365 is used for data storage for the college’s students and staff.
+The student can set up an integration with Microsoft 365 in Canvas, but no personal data is disclosed from Canvas to this system.
+We create a user account for all IT users in Kristiania.
+The user account is linked to your name and the school's email address.
+Read more about Microsoft 365 here.